LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/README.md

 This repository contains the RTL design and verification of a multi-functional digital clock implemented in **Verilog HDL**.
 The design integrates a real-time clock, a precision stopwatch, and a programmable alarm system.

-The project demonstrates the **standard cell-based digital IC design flow**, from RTL coding and behavioral simulation to logic synthesis and gate-level verification.
+The project demonstrates a typical RTL-based digital design flow, from behavioral simulation to FPGA-level synthesis.
 Stopwatch and Alarm functionalities are modularized and integrated at the top-level RTL design.

 ## ✨ Key Features